78 Super Awesome Hobbies to Pick Up in Your 20S

 29. Make-up and manicure

 Make-up and manicures are now among the most popular hobbies for 20-year-olds.
-Purchasing materials and tools also cost a lot of money.
+Purchasing materials and tools also costs a lot of money.
 However, they pay for themselves over time.
 The most important thing is to learn how to do it effectively and to have a vivid imagination.

 30. Stand-up comedy